-Letters of recommendation should come from faculty members or non-academic individuals who can write about significant contributions you are making to society outside of the classroom.
+Recommendations should come from faculty members or non-academic individuals who can write about significant contributions you are making to society outside the classroom.
 Faculty members will be able to comment on your academic contributions to date, future goals, and research experience he/she has supervised.
 If you choose to ask a faculty member, it is advisable to select professors who know you the best, particularly those who are from your field of study.

-If you select a non-academic individual to write a letter of recommendation, be sure to select someone who is directly related to your contributions outside of the classroom.
-For example, if you are volunteering with a non-profit organization, it would be advisable to ask the director of the organization to write a letter of recommendation provided that the director can make first-hand comments about your contributions.
+If you select a non-academic individual to complete a recommendation, be sure to select someone who is directly related to your contributions outside the classroom.
+For example, if you are volunteering with a non-profit organization, it would be advisable to ask the director of the organization to complete the recommendation, provided that the director can make first-hand comments about your contributions.
 Other non-academic individuals who are generally acceptable to use may include athletic coaches, religious leaders (ministers, rabbis, imams, etc.), work supervisors, or others who can speak to your qualification for the scholarship.
-Letters of recommendation should not be from a family member or personal friend.
+Recommendations should not be from a family member or personal friend.

 Here are a few tips for how to get to know individuals that can serve as a recommender: